Loyola honors Phyllis Taylor for longstanding educational support

 “To live my life with integrity is certainly a goal that I have sought to achieve.
 Any success I have had is because of individuals in my life who have served as models of integrity; my aunt, Winnie Miller, and my husband, Patrick Taylor, to name two.
 Even more of a guide comes from the precepts of Catholicism that I work to live by.
 I am doubtful that I deserve this recognition, but accept it as a challenge to live by its charge,” Taylor said.

 Taylor is chairwoman of Endeavor Enterprises LLC, a management company that oversees the various Taylor operations.
-In 1985, she started the Patrick F. Taylor Foundation with her late husband, Patrick F. Taylor, to work toward their vision of providing a meaningful educational opportunity to every child.
+In 1985, she started the Patrick F. Taylor Foundation with her husband, Patrick F. Taylor, to work toward their vision of providing a meaningful educational opportunity to every child.
 Taylor also continues her late husband’s legacy, TOPS, or the Taylor Opportunity Program for Students, seeking to ensure students have the opportunity to receive merit-based, state-paid college tuition.
 This program now exists in 22 other states and is modeled after the TOPS of Louisiana.
 Additionally, the foundation supports advances in law enforcement, the military, community charitable organizations and humanitarian efforts.

 The Patrick F. Taylor Foundation recently pledged $1.26 million in scholarship support to Loyola for academically talented, first-generation college students who reside in Louisiana and demonstrate financial need.
 The foundation’s grant provides seven $15,000 scholarships per year over the next 12 years for deserving students.
 The first seven scholarships were awarded in August.